Important Notices from the Headmaster – March 2023

 Students not dressed in correct sports uniform will not be permitted to play for the School at any stage.
 It is also expected that associated registration fees be paid on time, prior to playing.
 If fees are not paid or an arrangement is not made with the Master in Charge of the sport, unfortunately, young men will not be permitted to play.

 All items of sports uniform can be purchased from the School Shop.
 You will find that many of the uniform items can be worn across a number of codes, hopefully saving parents in the long run.
-We would encourage you to see Mrs Serra Galuvao, our Shop Manager, to purchase your son’s winter sports uniform before the start of Term 2.
+We would encourage you to see Shop Manager Serra Galuvao to purchase your son’s winter sports uniform before the start of Term 2.

 Students who are selected in Premier teams should consider purchasing a blazer and full formal uniform for inter-school fixtures before the end of term.